-During the year ended September 30, 2023, the Company adopted a number of new IFRS standards, interpretations, amendments, and improvement of existing standards.
-These included IAS 16.
-The new standards and changes did not have any material impact on the Company's financial statements.
+During the year ended September 30, 2024, the Company adopted a number of new IFRS standards, interpretations, amendments, and improvement of existing standards.
+These included IFRS 8 and IAS 12.
+The new standards and changes did not have any material impact on the Company's consolidated financial statements.